surniaulula/wpsso/readme.txt

 <p><strong>WPSSO is fast, lightweight, reliable, and coded for performance:</strong></p>

 Tired of slow and buggy SEO plugins?
-Unlike most SEO plugins, WPSSO Core and its add-ons are coded for speed, reliability, and quality assurance using advanced WordPress caching techniques, theme template validations, media optimization, contextual help, and much more.
+Unlike other SEO plugins, WPSSO Core and its add-ons are coded for speed, reliability, and quality assurance using advanced WordPress caching techniques, theme template validations, media optimization, contextual notices, and much more.

 <h3>Users Love the WPSSO Core Plugin</h3>